 - 1 tablespoon ketchup

-Prepare your grill for cooking with one side on medium-high heat, and the other with no heat, then clean the grate thoroughly with a grill brush and a paper towel dipped in vegetable oil.
-For my Weber kettle, I light a chimney starter* 3/4 full of charcoal and wait for it to be covered with ash.
+- Prepare the grill for two zone medium-high heat: Prepare your grill for cooking with one side on medium-high heat, and the other with no heat, then clean the grate thoroughly with a grill brush and a paper towel dipped in vegetable oil.
+For my Weber kettle, I light a chimney starter ¾ full of charcoal and wait for it to be covered with ash.
 I pour the coals in a thick, even layer over half of the charcoal grate.
 This gives me half the grill on direct heat, and half off the heat.
 Then I brush the grate clean with my grill brush, and wipe it with a folded paper towel dipped in vegetable oil.
 (Held with tongs, of course – please don’t bare-hand a paper towel soaked with oil over flaming coals.)

-While the grill is preheating: whisk the mustard BBQ sauce ingredients in a small bowl and set aside.
-Next, sprinkle the flesh side of the salmon evenly with the salt and pepper.
+- Make the mustard BBQ sauce and season the salmon: While the grill is preheating, whisk the mustard BBQ sauce ingredients in a small bowl and set aside.
+Sprinkle the flesh side of the salmon evenly with the salt and pepper.

-Put the salmon on the grill, flesh side down, over the direct heat (that is, over the coals).
+- Cook the salmon: Put the salmon on the grill, flesh side down, over the direct heat side of the grill (that is, over the coals).
 Cook uncovered for 4 to 6 minutes, until the salmon is well browned.
 Gently flip the salmon, skin side down, to the indirect heat side of the grill.
-Brush the salmon with a layer of barbecue sauce, cover the grill, and cook, covered, until the salmon reaches 140°F in its thickest part – it will still have a hint of pink in the middle when you peek with a paring knife, about 10 minutes.
-Brush the salmon with another layer of barbecue sauce, then transfer to a serving platter.
-Let the salmon rest for five minutes, then serve.
+Brush the salmon with a layer of barbecue sauce, cover the grill, and cook, covered, until the salmon reaches 140°F in its thickest part, about 10 more minutes.
+(It will still have a hint of pink in the middle if you peek with a paring knife).
+Brush the salmon with another layer of barbecue sauce and transfer to a serving platter.
+Let the salmon rest for five minutes, then serve and enjoy!

-- While I prefer the flavor of mustard barbecue sauce on salmon, any barbecue sauce will work.
+I prefer the flavor of mustard barbecue sauce on salmon, but any barbecue sauce will work.
 In particular, my Espresso Chipotle Barbecue Sauce is a good match – the coffee, heat, and sweet flavor goes well with salmon.

 What do you think?